Itiode/school-taste-api/README.md

   )
 - Check that a post contains either an image or text (one must be there)
 - Remove unused info, like payment details and rubyBalance, transaction doc from a user.
 - Review url endpoints that they follow the REST standard

 ## After MVP

+- Create a notification when a post is liked
 - Only an admin can add a school, department, faculty
 - A post can be created with just text
 - When fetching posts, add fallback for a user not being available,